 If you get fired for stealing or committing other similar crimes, you are deemed unhirable and will not be able to work in a Walmart ever again.

-Quitting your WalMart job is not a bad thing so don’t ever think you’re a bad person for wanting to, because you are not.
+Quitting your WalMart job is not a bad thing so don’t ever think you’re a bad person for wanting to.